 2. A boxer testing positive for a banned substance will be suspended in accordance with the IOC’s policy unless stated otherwise in these Articles.

 3. If in the Investigation into a doping offence, officials are also found guilty, sanctions may include temporary suspension and permanent expulsion.

 4. In case of doping being proved, the result of the competition shall be declared invalid.
 The defeated boxer shall go on to the next round and compete unless medically ineligible.

 5. The chairman of the Medical Commission/Medical Jury and the IFMA office shall be informed of the result of the analysis of sample “A” within 24 hours.

 6. The testing procedure in case of a positive “A” sample shall be conducted according to the procedure listed in the Medical Handbook.

 7. Any boxer testing positive for banned substances or any Association having several boxers test positive more than once may be subject to disciplinary action, or suspension, if deemed appropriate, by the Executive Committee.

 A. Required Majority

-Any alteration, addition, or amendment to the Articles or Rules of the Association shall only be made at a Congress and then only if not less than two-thirds of those voting are in favor.
-If it is necessary to set aside a rule or any part of a rule in these Articles or Rules in order to comply with a mandate from the IOC, the Executive Committee may make such minimal changes as necessary to comply with the said mandates.
+Any alteration, addition, or amendment to the Articles, Rules and Bylaws of the Association shall only be made at Congress with an affirmative vote of not less than two-thirds of those voting.
+Should it be necessary to repeal or alter in whole or in part a rule or any part of a rule in these Articles, Rules and Bylaws in order to comply with a mandate from the IOC, the Executive Committee may make such minimal changes as necessary to comply with the said mandates.
 Such changes will remain in effect until the next Congress.

 Article XXVII Advertising